 The Cascadia subduction zone last ruptured over 300 years ago on January 26, 1700.
 The average time between large earthquakes is about 535 years, but has been as little as 200 years, and more than 1,000 years.

 The Seattle fault last ruptured about 1,100 years ago in AD 900–950.
 Geologists do not yet know how often earthquakes happen on this fault.
 We do know that it is active and will likely produce a large M6–7.5 earthquake when it next ruptures.

 There are many other active faults in Washington and any of these could produce a large earthquake in the future.
 There are also many faults that have not been studied enough to know if they are active.
-Finding and mapping these faults is an important mission of the Division of Geology and Earth Resources.
+Finding and mapping these faults is an important mission of the Washington Geological Survey.
 Many universities and other organizations (such as Cascadia Region Earthquake Working Group and the Pacific Northwest Seismic Network) also work to understand active faults in Washington.